EntchenEric/ShopwarePluginQuickstartGuide/README.md

 #Step 1: Create the Controller

 - Inside of the `src` folder, create a `Storefront` folder and inside of that create a `Controller` folder.
-Inside of the Controller folder create a file accordingly to the route you want to create. $${\color{red}IMPORTANT:}$$ the file has to end with `Controller` and it has to be a php file.
+Inside of the Controller folder create a file accordingly to the route you want to create. {\color{red}IMPORTANT:} the file has to end with `Controller` and it has to be a php file.
 Best Practice: Write it in UpperCamelCase
 -   Valid Names:
 -     JobController.php
 -     MyRouteController.php